 This is a story of how pornographers helped save America in the 1930s by exploiting the topic of eugenics.

-My entry point into this story was a book I came across while researching an article on Howard W. Parshley, a Smith College zoology professor and the original translator of Simone de Beauvoir’s The Second Sex.
-I noticed, with a bit of a shock, that Parshley’s 1933 book, The Science of Human Reproduction, had been printed by an organization called the Eugenics Publishing Company.
+My entry point to this story was a book titled The Science of Human Reproduction published in 1933, which I happened upon while researching a separate article.
+It’s author, Howard W. Parshley, was a popular Smith College zoology professor.
+He was also, interestingly, the original translator of the breakthrough feminist text, The Second Sex, by Simone de Beauvoir.
+So it came as a bit of a shock when I noticed that The Science of Human Reproduction had been issued not by an academic press, but by and organization called the Eugenics Publishing Company.
 A little online research uncovered at least 60 titles published by that house, mostly from the late 1920 through the 1930s, including The Art of Love, The Sexual Life of Savages and Female Sex Perversions.

-In the two months since, I’ve tunneled into a mountain of books and articles on sex, eugenics, exploitation films and pulp magazines, engaged in interesting exchanges with several historians, including Jay A. Gertzman, author of Bookleggers and Smuthounds and Martin S. Pernick, author of The Black Stork, and spent several pleasant evenings digging into the sleazy world of period pornography.
-Here’s what I have learned.
+Over the next two months I tunneled into a mountain of books and articles on sex, exploitation films and pulp magazines, engaged in interesting exchanges with Jay A. Gertzman, author of Bookleggers and Smuthounds and Martin S. Pernick, author of The Black Stork, and spent several guilty-pleasure evenings digging into the sleazy world of period pornography.

 A SHORT HISTORY OF SEX AND CENSORSHIP